martinjuhasz/MJPopupViewController/README.md

 ## Installation

 Just drop the files under `Source` into your Xcode project.
-Also you need to add the QuarzCore-Framework to your project.
+Also you need to add the QuartzCore-Framework to your project.

 ## Usage